Student-centric advice and objective recommendations

 Making the decision to drop out

 Dropping out of college can be a complex decision that is extremely difficult to make.
 There are many factors that can go into a decision like this, so students should not take it lightly.
-Oftentimes, external circumstances can force students to redirect their efforts elsewhere, such as taking care of their family, of their own needs, or medical issues.
-For guidance on dropping out of college and examining how else this decision may affect you, check out our guide on what to consider when dropping out of college.
+Oftentimes, external circumstances can force students to redirect their efforts elsewhere, such as taking care of their family, their own needs, or medical issues.
+Check out our guide on what to consider when dropping out of college for factors to consider when making your decision.
+Remember, you can always “drop in” and earn your college degree if that is your ultimate goal.

 Do I have to repay my Pell Grant if I drop from full-time to part-time enrollment?